Skip to main content

 Frequently Asked Questions

-CrossOver: Roll For Initiative is a casual role playing game.
+CrossOver: Roll For Initiative is a casual role playing game with fantasy theme.

 CrossOver: Roll For Initiative is available on PC and Windows.